-The proposed structure in the required rear yard of 22 Ord Court is 2,959 square-feet, including the garage, 2,560 excluding the garage.
+The proposed structure at the rear of 24 Ord Court is 2,793 square-feet, including the garage and 2,412 square-feet excluding the garage.
 The building is three stories at the block-face and four stories at the rear, made possible by the down-sloping lot from States Street (up-sloping from Ord Court).
 The proposed first floor includes unexcavated crawl space, following the site's topography.
 The second floor, at street level, includes a two-car garage, guest bedroom and full bathroom.
 The building's main living area with kitchen, dining and living rooms can be found on the third floor, with 3 bedrooms on the fourth floor.
 The fourth floor includes a 3'-6" deck, providing a slight setback from the rest of the block-face.
 A rear yard of 29'-7", or approximately 25% of lot depth, is provided between the existing and proposed structure.